billsong0407/Bike4Joy/README.md

 User registration page: https://bike4joy.web.app/registration <br />

 Others: <br />
-To install the SSL certificate with Certbot, it requires a valid domain name instead of IP address.
-So, we found a domain name and redirected to http://18.118.57.245/
+- To install the SSL certificate with Certbot, it requires a valid domain name instead of IP address.
+So, we found a domain name and installed the SSL certificate, then redirected to AWS EC2 IP address. <br />

+- We implemented 10 animations for the addon task